 Key Stage 4

-Pupils in Years 10 & 11 receive three one hour lessons a week with homework once a week.
+Pupils in Years 10 & 11 receive three 60 minute lessons a week with homework once a week.
 The two year course is a full GCSE in Geography with the AQA examination board, which is assessed through examination only.
 Progress is tracked and monitored in accordance with agreed procedure.
 Pupils complete a range of both formal and informal assessments in the form of extended writing activities in class, as well as mock and real examinations.

 For upper school, the Geography department organises support sessions over several hours in a week, whereby intensive revision programmes, assessment guidance and mentoring support is offered.
 All year groups can access the computers and internet facilities which are always available for pupils to use.